 The custom built garage designed by Architect Lor Calma is also meant to be a showcase, and when needed be, a very comfortable place to work on the cars.
 Our mouths remained opened in absolute awe until we were offered some wonderful hot chocolate.
 The owner is a true class act on every level.
 Similarly, our Dino owner also has an outstanding albeit more traditional garage that he too is known for, however its functional priority is a dedicated operating workshop.
 The men not only have the right toys, but also the best places to keep and maintain them.
 Fantastic.

-For the benefit of those who missed our historic Forza Ferrari EVO issue 09, the name ‘Dino’ honors Enzo Ferrari’s ill-fated and beloved son Alfredino, who was responsible for the creation and development of the Ferrari V6 engine along with famed engineer Alfredo Lampredi.
+The name ‘Dino’ honors Enzo Ferrari’s ill-fated and beloved son Alfredino, who was responsible for the creation and development of the Ferrari V6 engine along with famed engineer Alfredo Lampredi.
 It was also Dino who pushed his father to produce a line of racing cars in the 1950s using V6 and V8-configured engines.
 After Dino’s tragic passing in 1967, Enzo yearned to compete in Formula 2 using his son’s V6, however Ferrari couldn’t meet the homologation rules which required at least 500 production cars that used the engine.
 So, Enzo convince Fiat to co-produce a sports car using the V6 engine to boost the production numbers.
 That was the birth of the great looking front engine/ rear drive Pininfarina designed Fiat Dino Spider and Coupe using a reconfigured and redesigned version of the Dino V6.
 The Fiat Dino was the lesser brother on all mechanical areas beginning with a weaker 180bhp engine and ending with the rear live axle and leaf spring suspension system.

 Curiously, Enzo Ferrari in 1965 still wasn’t keen on building mid-engine production cars for his customers; he was concerned about their safety above all else since the new driving sensations would be dramatically different from traditional handling characteristics.
 With an experience driver behind the wheel of a mid-engine car every last drop of performance could be extracted, however under the wrong hands the car’s propensity to oversteer and change direction swiftly could and did have owners wrapping their exotic cars around oak trees.